CraftAcademyLabs/ca_course_v2/week_10/material/01_web_101/08_2_author_as_an_associated_resource.md

 (2 rows)
 ```

-**Don't you just LOVE a good old fashined Object Relational Mapper now?**
+**Don't you just LOVE a good old-fashioned Object Relational Mapper now?**

-Okay, but let's say we hava a parameter of a title and author name sent to us and we have to update both the `books` table and the `authors` table?
+Okay, but let's say we have a parameter of a title and author name sent to us and we have to update both the `books` table and the `authors` table?

 We would need to add a validation to the `authors` table to make sure that the name is unique.